jmfcomo/out-of-contROLL/README.md

 Feel free to browse our code on the main branch, and to check out the game build on the final-build branch.

 Thanks for playing!

+### Playing Guide
+Controls are very simple:
+  - Left click: Kick
+  - Rick click: Scoot
+  - Escape: Exits the Menu

+Do your best to beat the AI players to the green squares by using kicking and scooting.
+Use the money you earn from racing to buy upgrades after each race.

+### Attributions
+- Some music from bensound.com
+- Some assests from poly.pizza